 Even today, product sense is one of the lesser-understood aspects of product management.
 As a result, a few common myths about it persist:

-• Product managers are born with product sense: While some people may have a natural inclination towards understanding user needs, it's also a skill that can be developed and improved over time.
+While some people may have a natural inclination toward understanding user needs, it's also a skill that can be developed and improved over time.
 (More on this below)

-• Product sense is only about intuition: What a lot of people refer to as intuition (in product management) is actually not intuition, but actually a mix of multiple things like historical context, general awareness, deep understanding of users, access to data, and understanding of the market, among other things.
+What a lot of people refer to as intuition (in product management) is actually not intuition but a mix of multiple things, like historical context, general awareness, deep understanding of users, access to data, and understanding of the market, among other things.

-Now that we’ve dispelled the myth that product sense can’t be built or refined, let’s talk about ways to actually build the muscle.
+Now that we’ve dispelled the myth that product sense can’t be built or refined let’s talk about ways to build muscle.
 Since we split product sense into user sense, business sense, and market sense, we need to look at the ways each of those sub-skills can be built up:

 User Sense